THE WINNER TAKES IT ALL – BUT THE JUDGEMENT WAS FAKE!

 The Thai ‘paper benefactors’ of a £74 million resort project being built on the Thai island of Phuket by British barrister Steven Granville whose family claim was murdered there, have been told by a judge that they do not have to pay a penny back or return any of the lawyer’s shares.

 Even though not a penny was paid and the shares were acquired on a politician’s promise, the two confused young Thai women, Oranuch Sirisawat, and Kuchaphan Porncharoens, employees of the Jinda Property company in Phuket need no longer worry.
 Nor would the fixer for the brothers who delivered the foreigner’s fortune.

 The young women were just nominees.
 The real controllers of the shares were Nattachai Srirungsukpanit, an advisor to the PM, and his brother.
-Peerasuk, Sreirungsukjinda, an anti-corruption commissioner, who did not bother attending the case.
+Peerasak, Sreirungsukjinda, an anti-corruption commissioner, who did not bother attending the case.

 The British family should never have taken the case.said the judge.
 But in this case it was what was not said which was the defining factor.
-And that was that the judgement had been drafted in their favour but there was a last minute glitch.
+And that was that the judgement had been drafted in their favour but there was a last minute switch.

 The fixer for the brothers was Praphol Milinthajinda, many politicians’ favourite financial advisor, and a former secretary to Thailand’s Deputy Prime Minister Wissanu Krea-Ngam.

 In fact both Praphol and Wissanu were respectively Managing Director and Chairman of the AEC Financial Company, a company used by MPs and government officials, and even Royal Palace staff to handle their hidden earnings and ‘investments.
 They were well acquainted with offshore arrangements and the use of nominees.